 “Gloves and hand washing: In addition to wearing gloves as outlined under Standard Precautions, wear gloves when entering residents’ room.
 Remove gloves before leaving the room and perform hand hygiene.”

 “Gown: Wear a disposable gown upon entering the contact precautions room.”

 Do you suspect that your loved one was abused or mistreated while living at River North of Bradley Healthcare and Rehabilitation Center?
-If so, call Illinois nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
+If so, call Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
 Our law firm fights aggressively on behalf of Kankakee County victims of mistreatment living in long-term facilities including nursing homes in Bradley.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.